peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 ## The Changelog <a name="changelog">&nbsp;</a>

-v1.0.0 - Initial launch
+* v1.0.0 - Initial launch

-v1.0.1 - Added more info to intro v1.0.2 - Added version tracker
+* v1.0.1 - Added more info to intro

+* v1.0.2 - Added version tracker

-v1.1.2 - Added alternatives to Hartl’s tutorial v1.1.3 - Added my contact information
+* v1.1.2 - Added alternatives to Hartl’s tutorial

+* v1.1.3 - Added my contact information

-v1.1.4 - Added call for action for feedback v1.1.5 - Added Changelog
+* v1.1.4 - Added call for action for feedback

-v1.1.6 - Added more info about “multiple routes” to intro v1.2.6 - Added info on programming bootcamps v1.2.7 - Added more info on Python v1.3.7 - Added an explicit step for HTML/CSS v1.3.8 - Added more info on when one can apply to an internship / Junior position v1.4.8 - Added another re-evaluate period v1.4.9 - Added Codility to the list of problem sets v1.4.10 - Added info on Hack Reactor v1.4.11 - Added FizzBuzz test for the first step v1.5.11 - Added more info on getting a job v1.5.12 - Reorganized some of the steps v1.6.12 - Added a step for SQL
+* v1.1.5 - Added Changelog

+* v1.1.6 - Added more info about “multiple routes” to intro

+* v1.2.6 - Added info on programming bootcamps

+* v1.2.7 - Added more info on Python

+* v1.3.7 - Added an explicit step for HTML/CSS

+* v1.3.8 - Added more info on when one can apply to an internship / Junior position

+* v1.4.8 - Added another re-evaluate period

+* v1.4.9 - Added Codility to the list of problem sets

+* v1.4.10 - Added info on Hack Reactor

+* v1.4.11 - Added FizzBuzz test for the first step

+* v1.5.11 - Added more info on getting a job

+* v1.5.12 - Reorganized some of the steps

+* v1.6.12 - Added a step for SQL

+* v1.6.13 - Minor fixes.